 Wandsworth Play Pack Project: Delivering the Right to Play

 In partnership with the Wandsworth Play Strategy Team, we delivered a Play Pack scheme designed to secure the "best possible start" for children in low-income families by addressing the critical lack of access to play.
-Funded through the 'Access for All' initiative, this project targeted a specific cluster of seven primary schools in Battersea to test the most effective methods for distributing foundational play resources.
+Funded through the 'Access for All' initiative, this project saw Wandsworth become the first local authority in England to deliver a borough-wide play pack scheme of this scale.

-The objective of the scheme was to create a thoughtfully designed Play Pack that promotes play through imaginative thinking and creativity, motor development and outdoor play, making it ideal for indoor and outdoor play at home or while travelling.
+The objective of the scheme was to create a thoughtfully designed Play Pack that promotes play through imaginative thinking, creativity, motor development, and outdoor play.
+Each pack was designed to be versatile, making it ideal for indoor and outdoor play at home or while travelling.
+By providing these essential resources, the project directly supported the policy goal of reducing social isolation and reliance on screen time, replacing sedentary habits with active, developmental play.

 Our comprehensive scope of work provided a seamless, end-to-end solution, moving from initial concept development to final fulfillment.
 We collaborated closely with the Council to curate specific items that met strict safety criteria and directly supported the 'Play' mandate, sourcing high-quality, child-safe prototypes for approval.
 This rigorous process extended to the design of functional, eco-conscious packaging and the coordination of complex manufacturing and assembly logistics.
 Beyond physical supply, we acted as a strategic partner, providing detailed pricing breakdowns and high-impact marketing visuals to ensure the project was not just delivered, but successfully launched to the community.